ecriplus/pix/api/src/prescription/API.md

-This doc has been generated on 28/04/2025 11:04:53 with `scripts/generate-api-documentation.js`.
+This doc has been generated on 4/29/2025, 11:49:54 AM with `scripts/generate-api-documentation.js`.
 See package.json.

 ---
 ## Modules